hanclee/playground/flask/strands/README.md

 - set up app main page
 - set up react hot reloading
 - set up dev client app instance (for hot reloading)
+- load protein database
+- implement biopython sequence search
+- set up search screen and do a call to the api server

 # QUESTIONS
 - does app need user/passwords for login or will anonymous sessions be ok?
 (Lame if the cookies are cleared but meets MVP spec)